ora0600/KafkaProducer-in-oracle-apex/README.md

 REST_Call = List Topics with curl: curl http://pub-IP:80/topics
 SSH = SSH  Access: ssh -i ~/keys/yourkey.pem ec2-user@PUB-IP
 ```
-Test your Kafka-REST proxy and list all topics in confluent cloud:
+Test your Kafka-REST proxy and list all topics from confluent cloud:
 ```
 curl http://pub-IP:80/topics
 ```

-### Setup your local machine for access the confluent cloud
+## Setup your local machine for access the confluent cloud
 Confluent cloud offers a cli to manage the confluent cloud from the prompt.
 Please active the ccloud of confluent and follow the [installation guide](https://docs.confluent.io/current/cloud/cli/install.html):
 Active your Confluent Cloud customer with cc cli:
 ```